 A service or supply not covered by the health plan

 Coverage is limited by quantity, frequency, provider or type of service

 Also called an “exchange,” a health insurance marketplace is a place where you can buy health coverage online.
 If you qualify for a tax credit or subsidy to help pay for your coverage, you must buy your health plan through the Federal Health Insurance Marketplace, located at HealthCare.gov.

 A policyholder or eligible spouse or dependent who is properly enrolled in the plan.

 The total amount you will pay in deductible, copays and coinsurance for covered services in a calendar year.
 After you meet your plan’s out-of-pocket maximum, the plan will pay for 100 percent of covered services for the remainder of the year.

 A health care provider or facility with an agreement to participate with Providence Health Plan.
-When you use participating providers, you receive in-network benefits and have lower costs.
+When you use participating providers, you receive in-network benefits.

 A provider network is a collection of providers, hospitals and facilities that have agreed to set reimbursement rates for health care services delivered to members of a health insurance plan.
 Providence Health Plan has three networks that are matched to our various plans.

 The geographic area in Oregon where the policyholder, spouse of the policyholder or child-only member must physically reside in order to qualify for coverage.
 Plan availability may vary by county.